- MRKH is a disorder of the female reproductive tract–approximately 1 in 5,000 females are born with it.

 You may have just learned that you have MRKH (Mayer Rokitansky Kuster Hauser Syndrome).
 You’re probably thinking, “Why is the name so long?”
-It’s extra long because this condition is named after all of the health care providers who discovered it.
+It’s extra-long because this condition is named after all of the doctors who discovered it.
 Aside from being overwhelmed with the name of this condition, it’s also normal to feel confused, scared, and sad about having MRKH.
+It’s also perfectly fine if you simply feel relieved to know why you don’t have periods.
 Most likely you and your parents have a lot of questions.
 We hope that this guide will help answer your concerns.
 We also have a special guide for your parents.

 What is MRKH?

 Girls with MRKH have normal ovaries and fallopian tubes.
 Most often the uterus is absent or tiny.
-The vagina is typically shorter and narrower than usual or it may be absent.
+The vaginal canal is typically shorter and narrower than usual or it may be absent.
 Sometimes, there may be one kidney instead of two.
-About 3% of girls will have a minor hearing loss and some may have spinal problems such as scoliosis (curvature of the spine).
+About 3% of girls diagnosed with MRKH will have a minor hearing loss and some may have spinal problems such as scoliosis (curvature of the spine).
+Girls with MRKH have “normal external genitalia,” which means that everything on the outside of the vagina is not affected.
+This part of your body is called the “vulva” and includes what you can see – clitoris, urethra, labia, vaginal opening, hymen, and anus.

 When is MRKH diagnosed?